atharvpede/Voxen/README.md

 ```
 ## Development Journey

-The motivation behind building Voxen.ai was to create a smooth, natural voice assistant experience that allows users to interact hands-free with technology.
+The motivation behind building Voxen was to create a smooth, natural voice assistant experience that allows users to interact hands-free with technology.

 The project is developed entirely in Python and combines several powerful technologies: